lhelwerd/rechu/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=lhelwerd_rechu&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=lhelwerd_rechu)

 This repository contains a Python module that implements a database system for reading digitized receipts for detailed product purchases.
-Currently, the receipts and some product metadata have to be written first in YAML files.
+The receipts, shops and product metadata can be written first in YAML files and imported or they may be created through interactive commands.

 The module is written for Python 3.9+ and supported database backends are SQLite and PostgreSQL.
 It is currently in alpha phase and is meant to be